Maramessa/read01/README.md

 ## Welcome to GitHub Pages
+## What is Markdown?
+When you add bold, italics, numbered lists, bullet points, headings, and so on to text, you’re “formatting” it.
+Markdown is a syntax—or, set of rules—that formats text on web pages.
+Headers
+# #This is an H1

+## ##This is an H2

+Bullet Points
+* Red
+* Green
+* Blue

+Numbered Lists
+1. Bird
+2. McHale
+3. Parish

+Emphasis
+*bold*
+_italics_

 You can use the [editor on GitHub](https://github.com/Maramessa/read01/edit/master/README.md) to maintain and preview the content for your website in Markdown files.